YosefLab/Compass/docs_source/source/Compass-Settings.rst

 ----------------

 **\-\-penalty-diffusion** [MODE]
-   Mode to use to share reaction penalty values between single cells.
+   Mode to use in information sharing of reaction penalty values between single cells.
 Options:

    - gaussian
    - knn (default)

 **\-\-lambda** [F]
-   Smoothing factor for single-cell data.
-Default is 0, should be set between 0 and 1.
-For datasets where information sharing is appropriate, we often use 0.25.
+   Smoothing factor for information sharing between single cells (Default is 0, no information sharing).
+   Lambda should be set between 0 and 1.
+In the manuscript, where information sharing was appropriate, we used 0.25.

+   Note there are two common scenarios where there is no need for information sharing and lambda should be set to 0:
+   # Running Compass on bulk (i.e., not single cell) RNA
+   # Using a cell pooling procedure (`micropools <https://yoseflab.github.io/Compass/micropooling.html>`_, or `metacells <https://tanaylab.github.io/metacell/>`_) and running Compass on the pooled results.

 .. note::
     If lambda is 0, then the cells are processed independently of each other so you can divide up samples to run them separately and get the same results.